Todd Lee

-Todd Walter Lee (born February 20, 1964) is an American college basketball coach who is the former head coach of the South Dakota Coyotes men's basketball team.
+Todd Walter Lee (born February 20, 1964) is an American college basketball coach who is the head coach at California State University, Bakersfield, a position he has held since 2026.
+He is the former head coach at the University of South Dakota.
+Lee served as an assistant at USC and the University of Arkansas under Eric Musselman.

 Coaching career

 Assistant coach (1986–2005)

 After graduating from the University of South Dakota in 1986, Lee's first coaching job was as an assistant coach at Southwestern College in California where he stayed until 1989 when he joined Hank Egan's staff at San Diego from 1989 to 1992.
 Lee then headed to the professional ranks for two seasons as an assistant coach for the Rapid City Thrillers of the CBA under Eric Musselman.

 Lee returned to college coaching as an assistant coach under Pat Douglass at Cal State Bakersfield where he was on staff for the Roadrunners 1997 NCAA Division II national title winning squad.
 Lee followed Douglass to UC Irvine as an assistant coach and was on staff until 2005.